AlfZR/AutomationLab/README.md

 The purpose of this repository is to create a simple automation framework from srcatch and test different functionalities of different websites as well as different tools and their latest versions.

 ## How to setup the project?
+Simply clone the repository, then create a new virtual enviroment:
+`virtualenv -p python3 env`
+`source env/bin/activate`

-Simply clone the repository, create a new virtual enviroment and execute the following command to install the requirements:
+And execute the following command to install the requirements:
 `pip install -r .\requirements.txt`

 ## How to run?